gpkvt/modernie_selenium/README.md

 XP-Machines doesn't set their new hostname automatically.
 You can use ```C:\Temp\rename.bat``` to set the correct name.
 Restart the VM afterwards.
 This is only needed if you run more than one instance of the same Appliance.

-Sometime the VirtualBox guestcontrol-Commands are somewhat unreliable.
-If a machine doesn't work as expected just recreate it.

 Acknowledgements
 ================